Quiz Call

-Quiz Call was a late night/early morning phone-in quiz TV show, produced by Ostrich Media (owned by iTouch) for Five, Five US and Five Life.
+Quiz Call was a TV quiz channel.
+It was broadcast in the United Kingdom and owned by Ostrich Media.
+It was also a late night / early morning phone-in quiz TV show, produced by Ostrich Media and broadcast on Five, Five US / Five USA, Five Life and Ftn.

 History

 Launch

 Quiz Call was launched as a standalone participation television channel in August 2005 on the Freeview and NTL platforms, and launched on the Sky Digital platform shortly afterwards.

 The show encourages viewers to enter by calling a premium-rate telephone number or for free via their website.

-On 22 April 2006, the channel made its début on analogue terrestrial television when it aired overnight on Five.
+On 22 April 2006, the channel made its debut on analogue terrestrial television when it aired overnight on Five.

 In June 2006, Quiz Call had a slight revamp.
-They replaced half of the original set with a purple and gold themed set.
+They replaced half of the original set with a purple- and gold-themed set.
 This set was used mainly as their set for use when broadcasting on Five.
 The graphics also changed at this time.

 On 6 August 2006, Quiz Call gave viewers a unique opportunity to win a brand-new car.
 Callers who got through to the studio had their name put into a bowl and at the end of the broadcast the person who was selected was called back live on air to answer a question.
-The car was won by Tracy from Newquay.
+The car was won by a caller from Newquay.

 On 1 September 2006, Quiz Call celebrated its first birthday with a 41 Hour Marathon Live Broadcast giving viewers the chance to play for a jackpot of £100,000 by guessing a 4-digit combination.

 Sale

 On 19 October 2006, Channel 4 announced they would be selling Ostrich Media and announced the sale of Ostrich Media to iTouch Media on 3 November 2006.
 The sale included the Quiz Call channel, its slots on NTL and digital satellite, as well as the company's back room technology including its customer relations management capability.

-The deal did not however, include the slot on Freeview, and since 15 November 2006, Channel 4 used the space to broadcast Film4+1, and subsequently Channel 4+1.
+The deal did not however, include the slot on Freeview, and since 15 November 2006, Channel 4 used the space to broadcast Film4 +1, and subsequently Channel 4 +1.

-The loss of the slot on Freeview had reduced the broadcasting hours from 12:00 – 03:00 to 19:00 – 01:00.
-During this time, the channel maintained a position on Freeview as it was shown on Ftn, between 22:00 and 01:00.
+The loss of the slot on Freeview had reduced the broadcasting hours from 12:00 pm – 3:00 am to 19:00 pm – 1:00 am.
+During this time, the channel maintained a position on Freeview as it was shown on Ftn, between 22:00 pm and 1:00 am.
 This agreement ended on 1 January 2007.

 Sky EPG slot closure

 Quiz Call withdrew from the Sky EPG on 1 January 2007.
-Viewers were at first greeted by a caption stating Quiz Call will be back in mid-January this was then replaced by a test card with the Quiz Call logo and information stating that The service has now ceased.
+Viewers were at first greeted by a caption stating Quiz Call will be back in mid-January.
+This was then replaced by a test card with the Quiz Call logo and information stating that The service has now ceased.
 The channel was removed from the EPG soon afterwards.